Electricity

 Money

-The unit of currency is the Macedonian Denar (MKD), divided into 100 deni.
-Dollars and euros are easy to change.
-Credit and debit cards are easily used at most hotels and are increasingly accepted elsewhere.
+The unit of currency is the Macedonian denar (MKD), divided into 100 deni.
+Euros and US dollars are easy to exchange; credit and debit cards are widely accepted at hotels and increasingly used elsewhere.
+Google Pay works with some local banks and is accepted at many contactless terminals.
+Apple Pay, however, is not yet supported by banks in North Macedonia.

 Tipping